Looking for the best weekend getaways from Seattle?

 Where to Stay: Montvale Hotel, The Davenport Tower, The Historic Davenport

-The Gateway to the American West, Spokane is a weekend getaway from Seattle destination in its own right.
+Spokane, the Gateway to the American West, is a weekend getaway from Seattle destination in its own right.
 Constantly overlooked for the showier coastal area of Washington, Spokane promises visitors a fun-filled and cultural experience.

-Exploring the vibrant city includes walks through epic parks, cultural museums, and history lined streets.
-Just outside the city nature abounds in several state parks providing you with options for hiking, water activities, or spectacular views.
+Exploring the vibrant city includes walks through epic parks, cultural museums, and history-lined streets.
+Outside the city, nature abounds in several state parks, providing options for hiking, water activities, or spectacular views.

 11. Pacific Rim National Park Reserve, BC

 2791 BC-4, Ucluelet, BC V0R 3A0, Canada, map